 A Hand to Hold During IRS Audits and Investigations

 Are you in the middle of an audit?
 Undergoing investigation?
 If so, the IRS is already trying to build a case against you.
 They hope it will stick.
 That’s their job.
 Our job is to step in and fight them.
 We will help you stay in full compliance while protecting you from making critical errors.
 We’ll also work hard to persuade the IRS that you do not warrant prosecution.

 Our goal is to end the investigation and see every charge dismissed.

 We encourage you to contact us at the beginning of any audit or investigation, even if charges haven’t been filed.
 The sooner we get involved, the better.

 Contact Our IRS Tax Defense Attorneys Today

 If you are concerned about your tax records or the IRS, please don’t hesitate to contact us.
-With The Oberheiden Law Group PLLC, you’ll be in good hands.
+With Oberheiden & McMurrey, LLP, you’ll be in good hands.